hornetti/scss-compiler/README.md

 # scss-compiler
-Script to convert and compress Sass file into CSS file
+Grunt script to convert and compress Sass file into CSS file.

 ## Usage